Your Guide to Visiting the Ancient City of Ephesus in Turkey (+ Map & Travel Tips!)

 It lies 3 kilometers southwest of the town of Selçuk, in the Selçuk district of İzmir Province, Turkey.

-It is not necessary to book a tour to visit the ruins, unless you really want to.
-It’s easy enough (and cheaper) to do this on your own.
+It is not necessary to book a tour to visit the ruins, unless you really want to delve deeper into the city’s history, intricacies, and finer details.
+More on tours to Ephesus below.

 You can either do a day trip from: